 Leading the NAIIS

-Dr. L.J Tan is the Chief Strategy Officer for the Immunization Action Coalition, which he joined in January 2013.
-There, L.J is leading the IAC’s new strategic direction on national immunization advocacy and policy development.
+Dr. L.J Tan is the Chief Policy and Partnerships Officer for Immunize.org, which he joined in January 2013.
+There, L.J is leading Immunize.org’s new strategic direction on national immunization advocacy and policy development.
 Prior to that, L.J was the Director of Medicine and Public Health at the American Medical Association (AMA) for 15 years, where he led multiple AMA efforts in immunizations and infectious diseases, prevention and health promotion, aging and community health, and eliminating healthcare disparities and improving the health of physicians.

 Dr. Tan received his PhD in Immunology/Microbiology from Northwestern University Medical School, and completed a postdoctoral fellowship in Molecular Immunology at the University of Chicago Hospitals.